 For those who love to write, a fashion journalist career is a path that combines the ability to write professionally with a love of all things fashion.
 A career in fashion journalism may eventually land you a seat at the fashion shows in New York City or around the world, but it may also involve writing about trends in clothing, accessories and shoes on different media platforms.
 This type of journalist works with fashion houses, interviewing design teams or marketing specialists, to inform the world about current or upcoming trends and styles.

-Fashion journalists may return to school for an advanced degree in journalism, but most jump into the field at entry-level positions working for trade publications, PR companies, or even e-commerce sites.
+Fashion journalists may return to school for an advanced fashion journalism degree, but most jump into the field at entry-level positions working for trade publications, PR companies, or even e-commerce sites.

 Average Salary: $63,000